 Map showing the distribution of stone rows in Great Britain.
-Click on map to open an interactive version permitting direct access to the individual Gazetteer entries.
+Click on top right of map to open a full size version permitting direct access to the individual Gazetteer entries.

 The distribution of stone alignments is clustered with most examples being found within ten discrete regions.
 Some examples lie beyond these regions and are considered under their respective nations.
 Information on the different regions is available here: